 3) Do they offer a discount?

 This trick is called “marking down the markup”.
 The way this works is they set the price really high then offer a big discount to give you the false impression of a deal.
-None of the top companies offers discounts.
+None of the top companies will do this.

 4) Do they have TV or radio ads or “as seen on TV” or a celebrity spokesperson or sponsor NASCAR?